A large boulder is ejected vertically upward from a volcano with ... | Pearson+ Channels

 Play a video:

 Welcome back everybody.
-We have a bullet that is shot straight upward in order to scare off nearby thieves.
-We are told that the bullet has an initial velocity of 30m/s and at some point in its journey it will have a velocity of 15m/s.
-Now neglecting air resistance here, we know that this bullet is in free fall, so its acceleration is just going to be the acceleration due to gravity, which is negative 9.81 m per second squared.
-And we are asked to find at what time does the bullet reach 15 m per second.
-So let's go ahead and use a kid a Matic equation here that states that our final vertical velocity is equal to our initial vertical velocity plus our acceleration times time.
-We have a lot of these values.
-So let's go ahead and plug it in here.
-Final velocity.
-We're trying to find the time at which the velocity is 15.
-Is it equal to our initial 30 Plus acceleration of negative 9.81 time.
-Subtract 30 from both sides And we get that negative 15 is equal to negative 9.81 times.
-T Let's divide both sides by negative 9.81 And we get that E. is equal to negative 15, divided by negative 9.81 which when you plug into your calculator is 1.53 seconds.
-Or responding to our final answer choice of a thank you guys so much for watching.
-Hope this video helped.
-We will see you all in the next one
+We have a basketball that is being thrown straight up by the referee at the beginning of a game.
+Now we are told that it has a initial vertical velocity of 19. m/s.
+And at some point during its travel it will have a velocity of 9.81 m/s.
+Now, since this ball is in free fall as we are neglecting air resistance, its acceleration is equal to the acceleration due to gravity which is negative 9.81 m/s square.
+And we are asked to find the time when we reach that velocity of 9.81.
+Let's go ahead and use a cinematic formula here that states that our final vertical velocity equal to our initial vertical velocity plus our vertical acceleration times our time.
+Now we know some of these values, so let's go ahead and plug them in.
+Our final velocity is our 9.81 equal to our initial velocity of 19. plus our acceleration due to gravity times time.
+Now subtracting 19.62 on both sides.
+This yields that negative 9.81 is equal to negative 9.
+T Dividing both sides by -9.81.
+We get that T. Is equal to one second corresponding to our answer of a thank you guys so much for watching.
+Hope this video helped and we will see you all in the next one